Volunteer Programs in Costa Rica

 - Accommodation during your stay as a volunteer.

-- Meals during your volunteer work (see each program).
+- Meals during your volunteer work (music only breakfast).

 - 24/7 support from the Adventure Volunteer team.